datacarpentry/geospatial-workshop/index.md

 > (`.zip`) file.
 To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder
 > application).
 >
-> These data files represent teaching version of the data, with sufficient complexity to teach many aspects of  data analysis and
+> These data files represent the teaching version of the data, with sufficient complexity to teach many aspects of  data analysis and
 > management, but with many complexities removed to allow students to focus on the core ideas and skills being taught.
 >
 > | Dataset | File name | Description |